rlaphoenix/VSGAN/README.md

 All results, accomplishments, and such that ESRGAN does, VSGAN will do too.

 Using the right pre-trained model, on the right image, can have tremendous results.
-Here's an example taken from the ESRGAN repository, since this is a port, the results are the same as ESRGAN.
+Here's an example from a US Region 1 (NTSC) DVD of American Dad running with VSGAN (model not public)
 ![Example 1](examples/cmp_1.png)

 ## :camera: Qualitive Comparisons against other Super-Resolution Strategies